ahmedsamirio/jekyll-now/_posts/2021-8-9-character-networks.md

 In our case the nodes where the characters, and the size of these nodes was the dialogue count throughout the script.
 The edges where the interactions between these characters.

 I used NetworkX and Plotly to create the graph using network graph.
-The code in here heavily relied on this repo [https://github.com/rweng18/midsummer_network](https://github.com/rweng18/midsummer_network).
+The code in here heavily relied on this [repo](https://github.com/rweng18/midsummer_network).

 ```